AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 And you're technically ready!
 However, there are other commands worth noting:

 * `/config best-truth-bullet-finder` can be used to set roles given to the people who find the most Truth Bullets.
 If this is not given, no role will be handed out to those who find the most, though as of right now, a message for who sent the most is still sent.
+* `/config investigation-mode` allows you to change how Truth Bullets can be discovered.
+By default, they can be discovered through sending messages and through `/investigate`, but you can change this so that only `/investigate` works.
 * `/config toggle` turns on or off triggering Truth Bullets.
 This'll be important later.

 ### Setting Up Truth Bullets